davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 - Memory contents after `*a += 5`.\
   <img border="1" width="250px" src="figures/proj2-ptrAssign4.png" />

-- **Practice Questions**

-  - What happens to your program when you try to de-reference a pointer to `NULL`? *(Ans:  In Java, you'd get the NullPointerException, but there are no such things as Exceptions in C...
+- What happens if you try to de-reference a pointer referencing `NULL`? *(Ans:  In Java, you'd get the NullPointerException, but there are no such things as Exceptions in C...
 This really is something you should try out.)*

-##### Part 4: Pointers as Input Parameters
+##### Part 4: Pass by Reference (Pointers as Input Arguments)
 Remember how I mentioned that for efficiency, you should pass an address into a function instead of passing the entire building?
 Consider the following function that modifies a large `struct` without using pointers.
 ```c
 typedef struct employee_t {